luiszugasti/ryersonbikes.com/content/resources/_index.md

 # Our Cycling Resources.

-We've stockpiled all our cycling resources here as well as provided some handy links to external cycling resources.
+We've stockpiled all our cycling resources here and provided some handy links to external cycling resources.

 As always, if you have any questions don't hesitate to contact us.
 # Routes

-Explore this city on your own or hold your own expeditions.
-Recommend routes to share with the Ryerson Community.
-Declare your stomping grounds - and enjoy the ride.
+Explore this city on your own or hold group expeditions.
+Check out these recommend routes and share with Ryerson cyclists.
+Declare your stomping grounds — and enjoy the ride.